 With the aim of supporting the oil and gas industry internationally within their gas detection requirements, Crowcon provides solutions to organisations across all of the main sectors.
 Across upstream, midstream and downstream operations, we facilitate the safety of those with their feet on the ground, doing vital work as they carry out their daily activities.

-Marine vessels can present multiple gas hazards, which makes gas detection and monitoring crucial.
-The table below shows some examples of such vessels and applications.
+Oil and Gas can present multiple gas hazards, which makes gas detection and monitoring crucial.
+The table below shows some examples.

 Appropriate gas detection solutions are paramount throughout all streams of oil and gas, but specifically at the beginning of the process within exploration activities where a range of techniques for finding sites for drilling and extraction are undertaken.
 This is a hazardous task due to the discovery and potential uncovering of various hydrocarbons such as Volatile Organic Compounds, polycyclic aromatic hydrocarbons, as well as Particulate Matter (PM2.5 and PM10).
 Ensuring workers are equipped with the relevant gas detection equipment is important to ensure they are alerted to the presence of harmful gases within plenty of time.